tarwn/lessthandot-hugo/blogs/content/posts/2013-01-26-mongodb-how-to-limit-results.md

 ---
 In this post we are going to take a look at how to limit results in MongoDB as well how to page through results.
 MongoDB use limit to limit the number of results return, MongoDB use skip to skip a number of records from the results set.
 Using limit in conjunction with skip enables you to do paging in MongoDB.

-Let&#8217;s take a look at how this works
+Let's take a look at how this works

 To get started insert the following into your MongoDB database